red-data-tools/red_amber/README.md

 ## Docker image and Jupyter Notebook

+Docker image is available from docker folder.
+See [readme](docker/readme.md) for instruction.
+Integrated Jypyter notebook is in docker/notebook folder.

+You can try the contents of this README interactively by [Binder](https://mybinder.org/v2/gh/heronshoes/docker-stacks/RedAmber-binder?filepath=red-amber.ipynb).
+[![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/heronshoes/docker-stacks/RedAmber-binder?filepath=red-amber.ipynb)

 [RubyData Docker Stacks](https://github.com/RubyData/docker-stacks) is available as a ready-to-run Docker image containing Jupyter and useful data tools as well as RedAmber (Thanks to Kenta Murata).

-Also you can try the contents of this README interactively by [Binder](https://mybinder.org/v2/gh/heronshoes/docker-stacks/RedAmber-binder?filepath=red-amber.ipynb).
-[![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/heronshoes/docker-stacks/RedAmber-binder?filepath=red-amber.ipynb)

 ## Comparison of DataFrames